bojandam/ProektnaMatura/README.md

   - Ranked via the fuzzy sorting method ([implementation](https://github.com/bojandam/ProektnaMatura/blob/d481214d7a53c62a4e49c35b24925c3842943ff5/match.py#L105))
 Since the fuzzy sorting method produced results that we deem "good enough" we consider the experement successful.
 [Experiment details in Macedonian](https://github.com/bojandam/ProektnaMatura/blob/99b5db85b3f397145276df4d10b87c6d7afb6f75/Shortened%20version%20of%20experiments.pdf)

+# Futre ambitions
+While thinking about improvements to this algorithm I tought of implementing an ELO based system for better ranking.
+If I do this I might start over.
+I also decided to implement the NEAT algorithm in pursuit of a more applicative and difficlt project.
+You can find it [here](https://github.com/bojandam/NEAT_Library).